 Let’s be realistic.
 No one is perfect.
 That is why Congress created waivers for certain violations of U.S. immigration laws.
 Some violations can “bar” people from obtaining immigration status.
 Some violations can also make people removable or deportable.
-However, many of these violations can be waived by the government.
-These “waivers” can be complicated and require large amounts of careful preparation and documentation.
+However, the government can waive many of these violations.
+These “waivers” are complicated.
+They usually require large amounts of careful preparation and documentation.
 These waivers usually hinge on circumstances and hardships family members would face without the foreign national in the United States.
-Hiring an attorney who understands your family's situation and the importance of keeping it together is key to a successful waiver.
-Set up an appointment to speak with an experienced waiver attorney today— please email or call us at (866) 448-2994.
+Hire a waiver lawyer who understands your family’s situation and who understands the importance of keeping the family together.
+We get this.
+Schedule an appointment to speak with an experienced waiver attorney today — please email us or call us at 216-970-7102.

-You can apply to “waive” these bars and reenter the United States as a lawful permanent resident if you have a “qualifying relative” (a U.S. citizen or lawful permanent resident spouse or parent) who will suffer “extreme hardship” if you cannot return to the United States (sometimes this is referred to as a “hardship waiver” or “601 waiver”).
+You can apply to “waive” these bars and reenter the United States with a green card.
+To qualify for the waiver you must have a U.S. citizen or lawful permanent resident spouse or parent.
+You must show that relative will suffer “extreme hardship” if you cannot return to the United States.
+This is commonly referred to as a “hardship waiver” or an “I-601 waiver.”
+Sometimes people qualify for this waiver as a “provisional I-601A waiver.”
 An approval waives the three- or ten-year bar and allows the individual to return to the United States within a few days.
 Proving that the qualifying relative will suffer extreme hardship however, is often difficult.

-We are excited about this process primarily because it will keep families together rather than tearing them apart.
-If you believe you or a loved one may qualify for a waiver, hiring an attorney who understands your family's concerns is key to preparing a successful application.
-To learn whether you or your loved one qualifies for a waiver, please email or call us at (866)448-2994 to schedule a case assessment with an immigration attorney with extensive waiver experience.
+This new process excites us primarily because it keeps families together rather than tearing them apart.
+If you believe you or a loved one may qualify for a waiver, you must hire an immigration waiver attorney who understands your family’s concerns.
+To learn whether you or your loved one qualifies for a waiver, please email or call us at 216-970-7102 to schedule a case assessment with an immigration attorney with extensive waiver experience.

 Certain criminal convictions often keep people from staying in the United States lawfully.
 This criminal “bar” to status may be waived for people convicted of certain crimes, including: